phillip-kruger/phillip-kruger.github.io/_posts/2019-09-23-proposed_namespace_jakarta_ee.md

 As with most Architectural decisions, there is a trade-off.
 In this case, branding vs portability.
 However I believe it’s worth it.
 It is also important to act now, we have this one chance to rename the current javax namespace, so it’s now or never.

+# Update
+After some discussions: `org.eclipse.*` is a bad idea as this ties us to the eclipse foundation.
+Not sure what this neutral name should be though.

 # Appendix A